 Personal injury is the most common type of claims filed in the U.S. And while many think that it would be outrageous if personal injury settlements were taxable, the truth is: quite a lot of them are.

-Today, our Los Angeles personal injury attorney at Compass Law Group, PC will spill the beans on which types of personal injury settlements are taxable and which are non-taxable.
+Today, our Los Angeles personal injury attorney at Compass Law Group, LLP will spill the beans on which types of personal injury settlements are taxable and which are non-taxable.